LivingDoc/livingdoc/livingdoc-sample/src/test/docs/Calculator.md

 | -1 |  1 |  0        | -2        | -1        | -1        |
 |  1 | -1 |  0        |  2        | -1        | -1        |
 | -1 | -1 | -2        |  0        |  1        |  1        |

+# Scenario

+- adding 1 and 2 equals 3
+- multiplying 3 and 2 equals 6